songlinl/btp-mission-hybrid-rag/run/rag-knowledge-graph.md

 6. A graph query is dynamically constructed or retrieved from a template to match the query intent.
 This query is then executed on the SAP HANA Cloud knowledge graph.
 7. The most relevant facts, entities, or paths are retrieved from the graph—these are often concise, relational, and accurate answers grounded in structured data.
 8. The retrieved graph-based information is combined with the original user query and forwarded to a large language model such as GPT-4o.
 9. The LLM uses the graph results to enrich and ground its response generation.
-The final answer is both semantically rich and factually precise, and is returned to the user.
+The final answer, which is both semantically rich and factually precise, is returned to the user.

 ## Configure Jupyter and Python Extensions